-- Provide guidance and assistance to Council on the future development of the BKB. - Provide input and advice in relation to the development of a Shire of Northam Reconciliation Action Plan. - Meet with the Full Shire of Northam Council, not less than once each year to discuss progress of the Reconciliation Action Plan and BKB - Develop a RAP within the context of the Shire of Northam's core business and in-line with: - Over-arching community strategic plan and corporate business plan. - Any existing Aboriginal and Torres Strait Islander employment strategy - Any existing supplier diversity strategy - Any existing equity and diversity policies. - Establish a collaborative/consultative process for engaging staff across the organisation so that they can provide ideas for the RAP and comment on drafts. - Develop a project plan and timeline to development, launch and begin implementing the RAP, including consultation with Reconciliation Australia at regular intervals. - Regularly liaise with relevant business units and key stakeholders to review progress of RAP actions and: - Report RAP progress to internal and external stakeholders, including Reconciliation Australia, Shire of Northam elected members and staff, and Aboriginal and Torres Strait Islander stakeholders - o Reflect on key learnings in the development of new RAPs. - Consider RAP implementation issues and consult with relevant business units to find solutions. - Develop a new RAP when the current plan expires.
+- Provide guidance and assistance to Council on the future development of the BKB. - Provide input and advice in relation to the development of a Shire of Northam Reconciliation Action Plan. - Meet with the Full Shire of Northam Council, not less than once each year to discuss progress of the Reconciliation Action Plan and BKB - Develop a RAP within the context of the Shire of Northam's core business and in-line with: - Over-arching community strategic plan and corporate business plan. - Any existing Aboriginal and Torres Strait Islander employment strategy - o Any existing supplier diversity strategy - Any existing equity and diversity policies. - Establish a collaborative/consultative process for engaging staff across the organisation so that they can provide ideas for the RAP and comment on drafts. - Develop a project plan and timeline to development, launch and begin implementing the RAP, including consultation with Reconciliation Australia at regular intervals. - Regularly liaise with relevant business units and key stakeholders to review progress of RAP actions and: - Report RAP progress to internal and external stakeholders, including Reconciliation Australia, Shire of Northam elected members and staff, and Aboriginal and Torres Strait Islander stakeholders - o Reflect on key learnings in the development of new RAPs. - Consider RAP implementation issues and consult with relevant business units to find solutions. - Develop a new RAP when the current plan expires.

-COMMS-TR-02 Nyoongar Cultural Advisory Group Terms of Reference 2019 - 2021\V1 2
+COMMS-TR-02 Nyoongar Cultural Advisory Group Terms of Reference 2019 - 2021_V1 2

-TERMS OF REFERENCE SHIRE OF NORTHAM NYOONGAR CULTURAL ADVISORY GROUP 7.
-Tenure of Membership Shall be in accordance with the Local Government Act, section 5.11, i.e. until the next scheduled local government Ordinary Elections.
-8. Working Group 8.1.
-Chairperson The members shall appoint the Chairperson.
+7. Tenure of Membership

+Shall be in accordance with the Local Government Act, section 5.11, i.e. until the next scheduled local government Ordinary Elections.

+8. Working Group

+8.1.
+Chairperson

+The members shall appoint the Chairperson.

 8.2.
+Secretary

-Secretary As appointed by the Executive Manager Community Services.
+As appointed by the Executive Manager Community Services.

 8.3.
+Quorum

-Quorum The guorum at any meeting shall be half plus one of the number of offices.
+The quorum at any meeting shall be half plus one of the number of offices.
 Therefore the number for a Quorum shall be 11 voting members.

 8.4.
+Voting

+Shall be in accordance with the Local Government Act, Section 5.21

+8.5.
+Minutes

-Voting Shall be in accordance with the Local Government Act.
-Section 5.21 8.5.
-Minutes Shall be in accordance with the Local Government Act.
-Section 5.22.
+Shall be in accordance with the Local Government Act, Section 5.22.

 8.6.
-Who Acts If No Presiding Member Shall be in accordance with the Local Government Act.
-Section 5.14.
+Who Acts If No Presiding Member

+Shall be in accordance with the Local Government Act, Section 5.14.

 8.7.
+Meetings

-Meetings Meetings shall be generally open to the public pursuant to Section 5.23 of the Local Government Act and include question time for members of the pursuant to Section 5.24 of the Local Government Act.
+Meetings shall be generally open to the public pursuant to Section 5.23 of the Local Government Act and include question time for members of the pursuant to Section 5.24 of the Local Government Act.

 8.8.
-Members Interests to be Disclosed Members of the Working Group are bound by the provisions of the Local Government Act Section 5.65 with respect to disclosure of financial. impartiality or proximity interests.
+Members Interests to be Disclosed

+Members of the Working Group are bound by the provisions of the Local Government Act Section 5.65 with respect to disclosure of financial, impartiality or proximity interests.

 8.9.
-Code of Conduct Members of the Working Group are bound by Council's Code of Conduct.
-9. Payment to Committee Members All Committee Members, who are not a member of Council, shall be reimbursed reasonable expenses for attending Committee Meetings in accordance with section 5.100 (2) (a) of the Local Government Act 1995.
+Code of Conduct

+Members of the Working Group are bound by Council's Code of Conduct.

+9. Payment to Committee Members

+All Committee Members, who are not a member of Council, shall be reimbursed reasonable expenses for attending Committee Meetings in accordance with section 5.100 (2) (a) of the Local Government Act 1995.
 The amount of the expense to be reimbursed shall not exceed \$100 per meeting.

-COMMS-TR-02 Nyoongar Cultural Advisory Group Terms of Reference 2019 - 2021\V1 3